Browser Fingerprinting: How to Bypass it During Web Scraping

 How to Bypass Browser Fingerprinting

 Since websites use scripts to collect and create fingerprints, disabling JavaScript is one way to avoid browser fingerprinting.
-However, that approach is unreliable because it impacts usability and content availability, as most websites today rely on JavaScript to display content.
+However, that approach is unreliable because it affects usability and content availability, since most websites today rely on JavaScript to render content.

 Bypass Browser Fingerprinting With a Web Scraping API

-Let's see how ZenRows' Universal Scraper API works by scraping the full-page HTML of the Antibot Challenge page.
+Let's see how the ZenRows Universal Scraper API works by scraping the full-page HTML of the Antibot Challenge page.

-Sign up, and you'll get to the Request Builder.
-Then, paste the target URL in the link box and activate Premium Proxies and JS Rendering.
+Sign up and open Request Builder.
+Then paste the target URL into the link box and enable Adaptive Stealth Mode.

 Select your programming language (Python, in this case) and choose the API connection mode.
 Copy and paste the generated code into your Python script.